nrminor/oneroof/docs/developer.md

 #### Just

-While Just isn’t as important Pixi, I would still recommend installing it because of the conveniences it offers.
+While Just isn’t as important as Pixi, I would still recommend installing it because of the conveniences it offers.
 With Just, the repo [`justfile`](../justfile) provides a switchboard of command shorthands, including:

 - `just docs`, which runs a series of Quarto commands to render and bundle the repo docs (including this file) as well as construct an updated readme
 - `just py`, which lints and formats all the repo’s Python files.
 - `just docker`, which builds and pushes a new version of the repo Docker Image.
 - `just env`, which instantiates the Pixi environment.
-- `just all`, which does everything.
+- `just all`, which does everything (`just doit` will do the same thing😎).

 Run `just` in the same directory as the repo [`justfile`](../justfile) to list all available recipes, and check out the [Just Programmer’s Manual](https://just.systems/man/en/chapter_1.html) for more about Just.